 A self-employed hours invoice is a billing document used by professionals, such as freelancers, who charge their clients on an hourly basis for their services.
 The invoice notifies the client about how many hours were spent completing a project or job and what payments are due.

 Table of Contents

-There is nothing new to professionals who charge for their services by the hour.
-Attorneys and lawyers have been doing it for years and continue to use this method until today.
+There is nothing new about professionals charging for their services by the hour.
+Attorneys and lawyers have been doing it for years and continue to use this method.
 Until recently, tracking the number of hours worked by self-employed persons hired for a job was no easy task.
-Tracking hours relied heavily on the trust system, which is far from efficient.
-In the freelance market, there are now plenty of tools to help clients keep a good eye on their hired freelancers and the number of hours worked.
+However, there are now plenty of digital tools that can help clients and freelancers track hours worked.

-Helpful tip: Tracking hours of a self-employed person can only be done for those that work on their computer.
+Helpful tip for clients: Tracking hours of a self-employed person can only be done for those who work on their computer.
 For other self-employed professionals, such as carpenters and painters that work in the physical world, it’s typically only possible to track hours if they are working on-site or at a location that can be observed.

 Freelance websites such as Upwork offer freelancers the ability to toggle work logging on and off time while completing tasks for clients.
 When logging is turned on, the software takes six (6) screen captures per hour, allowing clients to see the freelancer in action working.
 Clockify, an app, allows self-employed professionals to earn trust with clients by showing them a detailed breakdown of their work and the time spent on individual tasks.

 A self-employed person’s hourly rate is calculated based on their area of expertise, experience, and the market’s demand.
 For freelancers, the amount and quality of reviews received will allow them to charge more for their services as time goes on.